choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

     </plugins>
 {% endhighlight %}

-This creates two users, with the expectation that MCollective servers will log in as `mcollective` and admin users issuing commands will log in as `admin`.
+This creates two users: `mcollective` and `admin`.
 Note that unless you set up authorization (see below), these users have the exact same capabilities.

 > #### Shared Configuration
 >
 > MCollective servers and clients both need a username and password to use when connecting.
 That user **must** have appropriate permissions (see "Authorization," directly below) for that server or client's role.

 ### Authorization (Group Permissions)

 By default, ActiveMQ allows everyone to **read** from any topic or queue, **write** to any topic or queue, and create (**admin**) any topic or queue.

 By setting rules in an `<authorizationPlugin>` element, you can regulate things a bit.
 Some notes: